-Interest earned on external investments is expected to remain unchanged as compared to 2024/2025 Adjusted budget with the budget of R 4 290 000.
+Interest earned on external investments is expected to remain unchanged as compared to 2024/2025 Adjusted budget with the budget of R 4 290 000 and the Audited outcome amount of R 4,6 million.

 The interest earned from the municipality's external investments will remain stable due to the investment in fixed-income securities, which provide a fixed and assured return over their term.